Night-Sky-Gaming/dashboard/SETUP.md

 ## 🎨 Pages Overview

 1. **Dashboard** (`/`) - Server statistics overview with total users and XP
-2. **Leaderboard** (`/leaderboard`) - Top users ranked by experience
+2. **Leaderboard** (`/leaderboard`) - Top users ranked by experience with search
 3. **Users** (`/users`) - Complete user directory with pagination (50 users per page)

-All pages feature search functionality and real-time data from the bot's database.
+4. **Statistics** (`/stats`) - Detailed analytics with level distribution, top performers, and charts
+5. **Settings** (`/settings`) - Bot configuration interface (demonstration only - see SETTINGS_INTEGRATION.md)

+All pages are hardcoded to use Andromeda Gaming's guild ID: `1425595783952203829`

+---

+## 🆕 New Features

+### Functional Notifications
+- Click the bell icon in the header
+- View demo notifications with mark as read/delete functionality
+- **Note**: Not connected to real bot events yet

+### Statistics Dashboard
+- Level distribution visualisation
+- Top 10 performers by XP
+- Average level and total voice time
+- Comprehensive server analytics

+### Settings Page
+- XP rate multipliers (text and voice)
+- Level-up notification configuration
+- Auto role reward settings
+- **Warning**: Settings are stored in-memory only and don't affect the bot

 ---